 So, too, with fiction.
 No matter how impeccable writers are, their first drafts will be but a rough approximation of what their stories could become.
 Editing is not just a matter of chipping away excess bits or changing a word here and there.
 It also entails building up, shifting emphasis, adding or omitting characters and subplots, clarifying theme.
 Many writers do not fully understand what they’re writing about until they’ve written it.
 Only after they become conscious of their underlying themes can they go back and enhance their expression.

 Good writers are good editors.

 Disagree if you dare; or share some of your own tips on editing.

 In my Next Level school of writing, I offer a 14-week online workshop called “Revising Fiction,” which leads participants (who must have a completed draft of a novel) through a series of edits.
 This workshop is intensive and requires a significant commitment of time.
 But the reward is commensurate with the effort, as students come out the other end with a greatly improved novel and tools that they can go on to apply to everything else they write.
-The next workshop will be offered in the spring of 2013.
+The next workshop will be offered in the August 2015.
+A couple of spots are left.
 For more information, or to get on my emailing list (most classes fill entirely from that list), drop me a line.